Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_l_first_magnificent_seven/part_01_index/s1_3_index_of_part_03_the_first_three.md

 CLAIMVIG rose with sign and script,
 To bind the code to symbol crypt.
 And thus the triad, full and formed,
 Prepared the myth that would be born.

+But one stanza could not contain
+The ways these roots would twist and train.
+Another rose to track the loop—
+The games that named the player group.

 ---